 - A) The Housing and Residential Services Advisory Committee is charged with making recommendations to the Director of Housing and Residential Services concerning the functional and programmatic aspects of UCSB's housing program, so as to protect and maintain the quality of the housing facilities and administrative structures as they were originally conceived.
-As part of that charge, the Committee is expected to: meet regularly to review issues related to the Committee's Charge; review policies and regulations related to student housing; review ongoing operations in Housing and Residential Services; review the budget parameters used to set room, board, and rental fees; explore and make recommendations that enhance the quality of life for resident students; review and periodically evaluate the Standards for Housing and Residential Services and the Educational Equity Plan for the housing program; meet and confer on a regular basis with the Director of Housing and Residential Services and members of the Housing and Residential Services Senior management team. - B) One (1) undergraduate student serves on the committee.
+As part of that charge, the Committee is expected to: meet regularly to review issues related to the Committee's Charge; review policies and regulations related to student housing; review ongoing operations in Housing and Residential Services; review the budget parameters used to set room, board, and rental fees; explore and make recommendations that enhance the quality of life for resident students; review the campus plans for the development of student housing and ancillary support facilities; review and periodically evaluate the Standards for Housing and Residential Services and the Educational Equity Plan for the housing program; meet and confer on a regular basis with the Director of Housing and Residential Services and members of the Housing and Residential Services Senior management team. - B) One (1) undergraduate student serves on the committee.